Twins vs. Angels Player Props Betting Odds

 Ohtani Stats

-- Ohtani has eight doubles, two triples, 10 home runs, 19 walks and 31 RBI (49 total hits).
-He's also swiped six bases.
+- Ohtani has 49 hits with eight doubles, two triples, 10 home runs, 20 walks and 31 RBI.
+He's also stolen six bases.

 Ohtani Recent Games